MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson02-Microcontrollers-and-Arduino-Uno.md

 ### Exercise01

 In the Tinkercad circuit simulator, create a new circuit file.
-After doing so, drag Arduino UNO object to the workspace and upload the following code.
+After doing so, drag Arduino UNO object to the workspace, upload the following code, and have a look at the built-in LED.
 ```c
 void setup() {
   pinMode(LED_BUILTIN, OUTPUT);